DiRW: Path-Aware Digraph Learning for Heterophily: Method

-If the value of $\Delta$ fall below the predefined threshold $\delta$, it indicates that the sampling has reached a saturation point, beyond which additional walks are unlikely to contribute substantially to the information richness.
-In such cases, the walk is discontinued to prevent further unnecessary and redundant sampling, which enhances the efficiency of the information gathering process and is reflective of our \textbf{Key Insight 2}.
-It acknowledges that heterophilous nodes are often characterized by more intricate neighborhoods and necessitate a greater walk number to amass a sufficiently rich information.
+If $\Delta$ falls below the predefined threshold $\delta$, it indicates that the sampling has reached a saturation point, beyond which additional walks are unlikely to contribute substantially to the information richness.
+In such cases, the walk is stopped to avoid further unnecessary and redundant sampling, improving the information gathering efficiency and reflecting \textbf{Key Insight 2}: heterophilous nodes are often characterized by more intricate neighborhoods and necessitate more walks to amass sufficiently rich information.